Behavior of nuclear fuel during a reactor accident: Fuel

 The nuclear fuel can swell during use, this is because of effects such as fission gas formation in the fuel and the damage which occurs to the lattice of the solid.
 The fission gases accumulate in the void that forms in the center of a fuel pellet as burnup increases.
 As the void forms, the once-cylindrical pellet degrades into pieces.
 The swelling of the fuel pellet can cause pellet-cladding interaction when it thermally expands to the inside of the cladding tubing.
 The swollen fuel pellet imposes mechanical stresses upon the cladding.
 A document on the subject of the swelling of the fuel can be downloaded from the NASA web site.

 Fission gas release

 As the fuel is degraded or heated the more volatile fission products which are trapped within the uranium dioxide may become free.
-For example, see.
+For example, see Colle et al..

 A report on the release of 85Kr, 106Ru and 137Cs from uranium when air is present has been written.
 It was found that uranium dioxide was converted to U3O8 between about 300 and 500 °C in air.
 They report that this process requires some time to start, after the induction time the sample gains mass.
 The authors report that a layer of U3O7 was present on the uranium dioxide surface during this induction time.
 They report that 3 to 8% of the krypton-85 was released, and that much less of the ruthenium (0.5%) and caesium (2.6 x 10−3%) occurred during the oxidation of the uranium dioxide.